HeShuhan666/HeShuhan666/README.md

 - 👋 Hi, I’m Shuhan
-- 👀 I’m interested in coding in Python, JavaScripts
+- 👀 I’m interested in developing in Python, JavaScripts; I have two years of experience on website building and optimization
 - 🌱 I’m currently learning how to be a better full stack developer --- it's just my hobby!
 - 💞️ I’m looking to collaborate on new interesting full stack or front-end focus, especially website projcts
 - 📫 How to reach me: plz email me @ junius.sapisk@gmail.com